apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 -   Filter are also used programmatically when creating consumers, queues and in several places as described in [management](management.md).

-There are some differences between JMS selector expressions and Apache ActiveMQ core filter expressions.
-Whereas JMS selector expressions operate on a JMS message, Apache ActiveMQ core filter expressions operate on a core message.
+There are some differences between JMS selector expressions and Apache ActiveMQ Artemis core filter expressions.
+Whereas JMS selector expressions operate on a JMS message, Apache ActiveMQ Artemis core filter expressions operate on a core message.

 The following identifiers can be used in a core filter expressions to refer to attributes of the core message in an expression: